By Nell Minow,

-Parents need to know that Spider-Man 2, the second in the Tobey Maguire-era Spiderman trilogy, starring, has lots of comic book-style violence.
+Parents need to know that Spider-Man 2, the second in the Tobey Maguire-era Spider-Man trilogy, has lots of comic book-style violence.
 Cars (taxis, most often) are thrown into buildings, heroes and villains throw each other from high buildings, and, perhaps most disturbingly, the wife of a character is killed when glass in a building shatters and the shards fly straight for her face.
 There is some drinking -- a character is shown drinking whiskey at a bar and at home.
 Beyond this, the film raises important metaphorical questions about the importance of using your talents and gifts to their peak potential instead of casting them aside in order to be "normal."

-This is why they invented movies.
-It's a dazzling story of love, loss, adventure, courage, heartbreak, tough choices, and tender feelings, with a rescue from a burning building, a runaway train, a world-class villain, and a really great kiss.
-It is smart and funny and touching and exhilaratingly entertaining, a sumptuous treat that succeeds on many levels.
+This is a dazzling story of love, loss, adventure, courage, heartbreak, tough choices, and tender feelings.
+Plus it has a rescue from a burning building, a runaway train, a world-class villain, and a really great kiss.
+It's why they invented movies.
+It's smart and funny and touching and exhilaratingly entertaining, a sumptuous treat that succeeds on many levels.
 Screenwriter Michael Chabon understands the mythic appeal of the comic book tradition, and his touch is evident in the story's depth, an example being Molina's brilliantly played Doc Ock.
 He's a villain for the ages, a man who shows us his real face so we can feel the struggle for his soul.
 The comic book elements are all here, with spectacular fight scenes and teen-friendly existential themes.
 Peter has to struggle with feelings of isolation and not being understood or appreciated.
 He is aware of the irony of his working for justice for others when his own life is filled with people who judge him unfairly.

 Spider-Man 2 has sensational special effects integrated with a first-rate script and outstanding performances to illuminate the characters and tell the story -- and to show us something about ourselves.
 But most of all, this is why they invented movies, because director Sam Raimi knows how to make things move.
 Few movies have so mastered motion.
 Spider-Man swoops through the skyscrapers.
 A train hurtles across a track that just abruptly stops.
 A car flies through the air.
 Raimi is all but re-inventing cinematic storytelling before our delighted eyes.

-Families can talk about how this sequel compares with the first Spider-Man movie.
+Families can talk about how Spider-Man 2 compares with the first Spider-Man movie.
 Is it as exciting?
 Is it deeper?